jadynpark/NCP/analysis.md

 ![](analysis_files/figure-gfm/selfreport-2.png)<!-- -->

-Significant main effect of group on anxiety such that the high-NCP group endorsed more anxiety symptoms than the low-NCP group
+Significant main effect of group on anxiety such that the high-PLE group endorsed more anxiety symptoms than the low-PLE group

 ``` r
 # Linear Regression Summary